zarmack/fast-srp/SRP Design.md

-# SRP Protocol Design
+## SRP Protocol Design

 SRP is the newest addition to a new class of strong authentication protocols that resist all the well-known passive and active attacks over the network.
-SRP borrows some elements from other key-exchange and identification protcols and adds some subtle modifications and refinements.
+SRP borrows some elements from other key-exchange and identification protocols and adds some subtle modifications and refinements.
 The result is a protocol that preserves the strength and efficiency of the EKE family protocols while fixing some of